Why Heartbreak Hurts so Badly

 Platonic same-gender relationships provide a safe place where relational grief can more readily lead to healing and wholeness.

-No one wants to help you get over your ex on a first date.
+No one wants to spend a first date helping you get over your ex.
 Well, no healthy person anyway, but we’ll talk about that next week.

 In the meantime, check out this episode of LoveEd with Julie & MJ, where we talk further about this bike metaphor.